The personal story from the designer

 however being such a slight change was left as is and so happens that it went undetected by the

 "maiestro".
 The prototype was then built and before the final painting Pininfarina painfully said

 that he had made a mistake that it needed to be slimmed down just a bit more - this time they did

-just that!!
 He had a fantastic eye and so did Martinengo and so being in this kind of company was

 learning very quickly.
 Martinengo would take me into the workshop and point out little things like

 door cut lines which must be seen from every angle, the sometimes strange twist in the window